mattbrictson/capistrano-mb/README.md

 ### 6. deploy.rb

 Modify `config/deploy.rb` to set the specifics of your Rails app.
-At the minimum, you'll need to set these to options:
+At the minimum, you'll need to set these two options:

 ```ruby
 set :application, "my_app_name"